krojzl/sap-hana/export/export.md

 ![Disaster Recovery](../images/arch-dr.png)

 All events mentioned above are typically having wide area of impact.
-Since High Availability design is based on synchronous replication, there are chances that both primary and secondary system will be impacted by regional disaster at the same time.
-Therefore, there is need to replicate the data outside the impacted area.
+Since High Availability design is based on synchronous replication between two Availability Zones of same Region, there are chances that both primary and secondary system will be impacted at the same time by Regional disaster.
+Therefore, there is need to replicate the data outside the impacted Region.

-SAP HANA Asynchronous (`ASYNC`) Replication is recommended approach how to ship the data to Disaster Recovery location (independent region).
+SAP HANA Asynchronous (`ASYNC`) Replication is recommended approach how to ship the data to remote Disaster Recovery location (independent Region).
 The advantage is that Asynchronous Replication Mode is not susceptible to increased latency because the replication is happening on background.

 As explained in [System Replication Guide: Replication Performance Problems](https://help.sap.com/viewer/4e9b18c116aa42fc84c7dbfd02111aba/2.0.04/en-US/5d024503a63f495b8dd72ab9825208f6.html) the network bandwidth is still critical even for Asynchronous Replication Mode.